 9. Client management

-Waiting for the login details of your client’s social media accounts is a pain and can take a long time for them to revert.
-However, with SocialPilot, this process can be eliminated.
-All you have to do is invite them on the tool, and once they have connected their accounts with SocialPilot, you get the authority to upload, manage and schedule the posts.
+With SocialPilot you do not need the client social media credentials.
+All you have to do is invite them to the tool, and once they have connected their accounts with SocialPilot, you get the authority to upload, manage and schedule the posts.

 Just add your company name and logo to the client management dashboard as well as the emails sent to the customer from your team.
 This way, you can do your work in time, and the interests of both the parties can be met without the exchange of emails – wasting time by asking for the credentials.